EvanH02/PlaceHolder-Name/Information/Glossary.md

 ### Lossless:
 Music that is streamed or downloaded in a format that preserves every detail of the original recording
 ### Major Label:
-A major label is any label with a significant market share usually being Universal Music Group, Sony Music and Warner Music Group.
+A major label is any label with a significant market share usually being Universal Music Group, Sony Music and Warner Music Group
 ### Metadata:
 A collection of information embedded into a digital music file that contains information about the album or track such as track title, artist, and album name
 ### P line: